Clemeit/DDO-Audit-Discord-Bot/readme.md

 If you would like to add DDO Audit to a server on which you have the **Manage Server** permission, you may do so by clicking the following link:

 https://discord.com/api/oauth2/authorize?client_id=771919729824497664&permissions=59392&scope=bot

+# Changing the Prefix

+You can change the prefix for your server using the following command: `!auditprefix newprefix`.

+Running this command requires that you have the "Manage Server" permission.

 # Permissions